SonarSource/SonarJS/docs/DOC.md

 sonar.projectVersion=1.0
 sonar.sources=src
 ```
-There are many more properties can be provided, see [general properties](https://docs.sonarqube.org/display/SONAR/Analysis+Parameters) and [javascript-specific properties](#advanced-configuration).
+There are many more properties that can be provided, see [general properties](https://docs.sonarqube.org/display/SONAR/Analysis+Parameters) and [javascript-specific properties](#advanced-configuration).
 Once this file is created and scanner is installed, run the following command from the project base directory to launch the analysis
 ```
 sonar-scanner
 ```

-* [*SonarQube Scanner for JavaScript*](https://github.com/bellingard/sonar-scanner-npm) relies on `package.json` file to set up all the analysis properties as project name, version etc. You can find an example of project using this scanner [here](https://github.com/SonarSource/SonarTS-example/tree/master/example1) (it's a TypeScript project, but there is no difference in use).
+* [*SonarQube Scanner for JavaScript*](https://github.com/bellingard/sonar-scanner-npm) relies on `package.json` file to set up all the analysis properties, such as project name, version etc. You can find an example of project using this scanner [here](https://github.com/SonarSource/SonarTS-example/tree/master/example1) (it's a TypeScript project, but there is no difference in use).

->We recommend to set version of project manually through script file to not depend on the one from `package.json` ([like this](https://github.com/SonarSource/SonarTS-example/blob/master/example1/analyse.js#L8)).
-That way you will be able to profit from correct [leak period](https://docs.sonarqube.org/display/SONAR/Fixing+the+Water+Leak) and focus on quality issues introduced since last release.
+>We recommend to set the version of the project manually through script file to not depend on the one from `package.json` ([like this](https://github.com/SonarSource/SonarTS-example/blob/master/example1/analyse.js#L8)).
+That way you will be able to profit from a correct [leak period](https://docs.sonarqube.org/display/SONAR/Fixing+the+Water+Leak) and focus on quality issues introduced since last release.

 ## <a name="advanced-configuration"></a>Advanced Configuration